kaiwenx99/LinuxAssign1/README.md

 > 5. Choose Authentication Method -> SSH Key: choose the key `Assign1` which we just created
 > 6. Click **Create Droplet** at the bottom right

-## Step 4: Connect to existing Arch droplet via SSH
+## Step 4: Connect to the Arch Linux droplet via SSH

 From step 3 we have created an Arch Linux droplet, named **Assignment1**(SFO3/1GB/25GB Disk) with IP address `147.182.207.200`.